apple patient

 • CVE-2023-23530: Austin Emmitt, senior security researcher at Trellix ARC

-It is unclear why Apple has not reported the closure of these vulnerabilities until now.
-However, it is worth remembering that these vulnerabilities were all fixed in iOS 16.3.1, which is now available to all users.
-With macOS 13.2.1 and iOS 16.3.1, Apple also closed a vulnerability related to WebKit (Safari's web browser engine) that was "actively exploited".
+It's unclear why Apple hasn't announced the closure of these vulnerabilities yet.
+However, it's worth remembering that these vulnerabilities were all fixed with iOS 16.3.1, which is now available to all users.
+With macOS 13.2.1 and iOS 16.3.1, Apple also fixed a vulnerability related to WebKit (Safari's web browser engine) that was "actively exploited."
 (Photo by Mehaniq / Bigstockphoto)

 Have you already visited our Amazon Storefront?
 There you'll find a hand-picked selection of various products for your iPhone and other devices – enjoy browsing !